-College Life and the Law is an educational program modeling how to be safe and responsible at a party.
-This program is presented by CMU Police Officers, students and other local law enforcement agencies during CMU's Campus and Community Life Orientation.
+College Life and the Law is an educational program modeling how to be safe and responsible.
+This is a panel/discussion format, presented by CMU Police Officers, university offices, and other local law enforcement agencies during CMU's Campus and Community Life Orientation.

 As part of our commitment to public safety, our department provides a variety of services for the campus community.